 Mobile technologies are being developed to help New Zealanders report suspected biosecurity threats, with the first step being a bilingual app that helps identify myrtle rust infections.

-As part of this BioHeritage Challenge project, Dr Stephen Pawson from Scion is leading a team that has developed the Myrtle Rust Reporter app for observing common host plants that may be susceptible to myrtle rust (Austropuccinia psidii).
+As part of this BioHeritage Challenge project, Dr Stephen Pawson from the University of Canterbury (previously Scion) is leading a team that has developed the Myrtle Rust Reporter app for observing common host plants that may be susceptible to myrtle rust (Austropuccinia psidii).

 The app, available in English and Reo Māori, was released in November 2017 and is being used to report potential infestations of myrtle rust.
 This will support long-term management of the fungal disease that’s threatening New Zealand’s native species including pōhutukawa, ramarama, northern and southern rātā, and mānuka.